-We are grateful to Quentin Vigneron and to Jim Weatherall for helpful discussions.
+We are grateful to Quentin Vigneron, to Jim Weatherall, and to the anonymous referees, for helpful feedback.
 E.M. acknowledges support from Balliol College, Oxford, and the Faculty of Philosophy, University of Oxford.
 W.W. acknowledges support from the Center for the History and Philosophy of Physics at St. Cross College, Oxford and the British Society for the Philosophy of Science.
 J.R. acknowledges the support of the Leverhulme Trust.